XML RSS

 There are a variety of plants that can be used.
 Sedums are extremely common due to their shallow root system.
 In addition, meadow grasses and perennials can be used.
 Trees, too, can be part of a green roof system.
 The types of plants utilized will depend on the type of green roof being installed.
 Full coverage will take about two years.

 Green roofs are also called eco-roofs or living roofs.
-If you were to look at a cross section of a green roof system, you would typically see the following layers:
+If you were to look at a cross section of a green roof system, you would typically see the following layers (from top down):

 • Plant Material